polished-rb/knockout-rb/README.md

-# Opal: Knockout
+# Polished: Knockout

-An Opal wrapper for creating view models that use Knockout.js for dynamic HTML updates and event handling.
+An [Opal (Ruby-to-JS)](http://opalrb.org) wrapper for creating view models that use Knockout.js for dynamic HTML updates and event handling.

 ## Installation

+_NOTE!
+This project is still in its infancy and not yet on RubyGems.
+Once it's initially released, this will work:_

 Add this line to your application's Gemfile:

-    gem 'opal-knockout'
+    gem 'polished-knockout'

 And then execute: